JnerdQ/front-end-AI-company/README.md

 ## Introduction

 Welcome to the Frontend AI Company project!
-This project is the user interface part of our AI company system.
+This project is the user interface for an AI company system.
 It is built using React, a popular JavaScript library for building user interfaces.

 ## Prerequisites